 Flu season runs from October to May.
-It's best to get a flu shot early in the season, as it gives the body a chance to build up immunity to, or protection from, the flu.
+It's best to get a flu shot as early in the season as possible, as it gives the body a chance to build up immunity to (protection from) the flu.
 But getting a shot later in the season is still better than not getting the vaccine at all.

 Reviewed by: Elana Pearl Ben-Joseph, MD

 |Immunization Action Coalition This organization is a source of childhood, adolescent, and adult immunization information as well as hepatitis B educational materials.|

 |CDC: Flu (Influenza) The CDC's site has up-to-date information on flu outbreaks, immunizations, symptoms, prevention, and more.|